Buehler, Muncy lead Dodgers to 1-0 shutout of Giants

 Dodgers: LF Joc Pederson was rested because of a sore lower back, an injury he sustained sliding home Saturday.

 Giants: 1B Brandon Belt was scratched from the lineup because of a stomach illness. … Buster Posey (right hamstring strain) ran on a treadmill before the game and will run the bases during Monday’s off day.
-If all goes well the team expects to activate the Posey off the inactive list Wednesday.
+If all goes well, the team expects to activate the Posey off the inactive list Wednesday.

 UP NEXT